Bezyl-Mophat-Otieno/FlutterChatGPT_bot/README.md

 ## Project Description

-This is a Chat Bot App created using the Chat GPT3 API
+This is a Android ChatBot App created using Flutter and Chat-GPT3 API.

 ## Skills Learnt
--Consuming Api in Dart Language .
+-[Consuming Api in Dart Language .]
--Handling  state changes in Flutter
+-[Handling  state changes in Flutter]
--Authentication in Flutter
+-[Authentication in Flutter]
--Use of AI Models in data generation in Flutter and Dart .
+-[Use of AI Models in data generation in Flutter and Dart .]